Robert Downey Jr.: Social activism

-In a 2008 interview, Downey said that his time in prison had shifted his political perspective, explaining: "I have a really interesting political point of view, and it's not always something I say too loud at dinner tables here, but you can't go from a $2,000-a-night suite at La Mirage to a penitentiary and really understand it and come out a liberal. [...]
-[I]t was very, very, very educational for me and has informed my proclivities and politics ever since".
-When asked about the quote in a 2015 interview to promote Avengers: Age of Ultron, he denied that his previous statement reflected any longstanding beliefs on his part, explaining that he does not identify as either a Republican, liberal, or Democrat.
+In a 2008 interview by The New York Times, Downey said that his time in prison had shifted his political perspective, explaining: "I have a really interesting political point of view [...] [the time in prison] was very, very, very educational for me and has informed my proclivities and politics ever since".
+When asked about the quote in a 2015 interview promoting Avengers: Age of Ultron, he denied that his previous statement reflected any longstanding beliefs on his part, explaining that he does not identify as either a Republican, liberal, or Democrat.

 Downey has expressed support for the Democratic Party throughout his career.
-He donated to Barack Obama's 2012 presidential campaign and, two years later, attended a Democratic Party fundraiser while contributing to the Democratic Senatorial Campaign Committee.
-In 2016, he appeared in an online video encouraging Americans to vote against Donald Trump in the then-upcoming presidential election.
-Four years later, he joined fellow Avengers cast members and Vice Presidential nominee Kamala Harris for a virtual fundraiser supporting Joe Biden's 2020 campaign.
+He donated to Barack Obama's 2012 presidential campaign, and, four years later, appeared in an online video encouraging Americans to vote against Donald Trump in the then-upcoming presidential election.
+He joined fellow Avengers cast members and Vice Presidential nominee Kamala Harris for a virtual fundraiser supporting Joe Biden's 2020 campaign.
 In 2024, Downey and his Avengers castmates once again came together to endorse Harris in her presidential bid that year.

 Downey serves on the board of the Anti-Recidivism Coalition, a nonprofit organization that advocates for criminal justice reform to reduce incarceration, improve the outcomes of formerly incarcerated individuals, and build healthier communities.
 In 2020, he founded the organization Footprint Coalition, which aims to use advanced technologies like robotics and nanotechnology to help clean up and restore the environment.
 The coalition supports and promotes environmentally sustainable technologies, including the French insect-farming company Ÿnsect, bio-based plastic alternative manufacturer RWDC, and bamboo toilet paper producer Cloud Paper.
 Downey co-wrote the book Cool Food with climate advocate Thomas Kostigen providing guidance on making climate-friendly food choices.